rrwick/Filtlong/README.md

 ## Example commands (detailed)

 These examples use a 1.3 Gbp read set that's part of a [barcoded 1D MinION run](https://github.com/rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing).
-I assessed read quality by aligning the reads to a completed assembly using [minimap2](https://github.com/lh3/minimap2).
+I assessed read identity by aligning the reads to a completed assembly using [minimap2](https://github.com/lh3/minimap2) and [this script](misc/read_length_identity.py).

 <table>
     <tr>
         <td>
             <img align="right" src="misc/example_commands_0_unfiltered.png" alt="unfiltered" width="400">
-            Here's the read length and identity distribution before running Filtlong.
+            Here are the read length and identity distributions before running Filtlong.
             <br><br>
-            The read length N50 is 24,088 bp (i.e. half the bases are in a read 24,088 bp long or longer).
-The read identity N50 is 85.61% (i.e. half the bases are in a read with 85.61% identity or better).
+            The length N50 is 24,088 bp (i.e. half the bases are in a read 24,088 bp long or longer).
+The identity N50 is 85.61% (i.e. half the bases are in a read with 85.61% or higher identity).
         </td>
     </tr>
 </table>